HSaleem352/Bootcamp-Project1/README.md

 In summary, our findings highlight the complex interplay between age, obesity, and COVID-19 severity in breast cancer patients.
 Age emerged as a significant factor in predicting symptom severity, while obesity alone did not solely determine outcomes.
 The nuanced correlation between age and obesity reinforces the need to consider multiple factors for a comprehensive understanding of how these variables influence COVID-19 outcomes in individuals with breast cancer.

-**5. How does race/ethnicity affect Covid with Breast Cancer? - Shan**
+**5. How does race/ethnicity affect Covid with Breast Cancer? - Shan** In order to answer this question, I conducted a comprehensive analysis of the relationship between race and two critical health factors: COVID-19 severity and breast cancer incidence.
+My hypothesis posits a positive correlation between race and the prevalence and severity of both conditions.
+The dataset I utilized encompasses data on race, COVID-19 severity, and cancer status, enabling a thorough examination of these associations.

+In my analysis, I took measures to rectify sample population imbalances by employing a weighted averaging technique for each race category, including COVID-19 severity levels.
+This approach ensured equitable representation within the dataset.The findings of my study reveal compelling evidence of a significant association between Race/Ethnic Distribution and both COVID-19 severity and breast cancer status.Regarding COVID-19 severity, the Chi-Square test resulted in a p-value of 0.0044, which is below the conventional threshold of 0.05 for statistical significance.
+This outcome indicates a clear association between Race/Ethnic Distribution and the severity of COVID-19 cases.
+My analysis unveiled distinct patterns in COVID-19 severity among various racial and ethnic groups.
+In general, mild cases were the most prevalent, followed by moderate and severe cases.
+Notably, the 'Non-Hispanic Black,' 'Non-Hispanic AAPI,' and 'Other' categories exhibited higher percentages of moderate and severe COVID-19 cases.
+In contrast, the 'Hispanic' population experienced milder symptoms, while the 'Non-Hispanic White' group displayed a more balanced distribution.
+Factors contributing to these disparities may include variations in treatment, therapy (such as ICU admission and hospitalization), or pre-existing underlying health conditions among these racial groups.

+Regarding breast cancer, the Chi-Square test yielded a Chi-squared value of 98.05 and an exceptionally low p-value of 2.81e-12, significantly below the conventional 0.05 threshold for statistical significance.
+This result underscores a robust and statistically significant association between Race/Ethnic Distribution and breast cancer status.Specifically, within the 'Remission or no evidence of disease, <5 years' category, several racial groups exhibit a higher prevalence, pointing to favorable early-stage cancer outcomes and successful treatments.
+Both the Hispanic and Non-Hispanic White populations display significant percentages in this category, suggesting a substantial number of individuals recovering from cancer within the first five years.
+However, when focusing on the 'Active' categories, it becomes evident that Hispanic and Non-Hispanic Asian American and Pacific Islander (AAPI) populations have a higher rate of active breast cancer cases.
+These 'Active' statuses encompass 'Active and progressing,' 'Active and responding,' and 'Active and stable.'
+This disparity in active breast cancer rates may be influenced by various factors, including genetic predispositions, socioeconomic status, access to healthcare, underlying health conditions, or other social determinants of health correlated with race and ethnicity.

+In conclusion, my research emphasizes the critical role of Race/Ethnic Distribution in influencing the incidence and progression of both COVID-19 severity and breast cancer.
+These findings underscore the complexity of health disparities among different racial and ethnic groups and underscore the need for targeted healthcare interventions and strategies to comprehensively address these disparities, ultimately leading to improved health outcomes.

 **6. Is the severity of covid-19 affected if the individuals live in urban, suburban, or rural areas? - Hamza**